sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

-If you [zip the child sections together](doc:sections-example-zip), the JSON output is something like the following abbreviated YAML output:
+If you [zip the child sections together](doc:sections-example-zip), you can output something like the following, using abbreviated YML notation to give an overview of the more complex JSON API response:

 ```yaml
 parent_section_group_declarations: